bsamek/evergreen-wiki/Evergreen-Ecosystem.md

   handling.
 In addition to the things you would expect, it also implements senders to third-party services, like Splunk, which allows Evergreen to have pluggable logging to these services.
 Other logging/messaging back-ends
   include: logkeeper, sumologic, splunk, email, jira tickets, github comments.
+* [jasper](https://github.com/mongodb/jasper) is a library for managing processes.
+  This is used for executing processes on app servers as well as on hosts.
 * [lobster](https://github.com/evergreen-ci/lobster) is React-based log viewer.
 * [logkeeper](https://github.com/evergreen-ci/logkeeper) is a service for
   storing test logs in a MongoDB database.